The baby expo and doula marketing: Tips for your doula booth and baby fairs

 You can also often look to see who has participated in previous years.
 Are there formula companies?
 Franchise companies such as a pharmacy or Babies R Us?
 Typically, baby shows with these types of booths are both priced out of reach of most small businesses.

 As well, clients who are drawn to them may be less likely to be resonant with your niche market.
-As you look at the list of other businesses participating, try to imagine your ideal client – would she be drawn to this type of event?
+As you look at the list of other businesses participating at the upcoming expo, try to imagine your ideal client – would she be drawn to this type of event?

-Baby Fair Booth and Display Tips for Doulas
+Baby Expo Booth and Display Tips for Doulas

 Position tables along the sides or back of your booth so visitors naturally step in to explore.
 If possible, always stand in front of your table – never sit.
 Way more engaging, and you can meet their eye as they walk by.
 The more time they spend inside your booth zone, the more likely real conversations will happen.